Daniel-Walbolt/vuelidify/README.md

 	// But you have to accept this generic in order to pass the type forward to not mess up outside types.
 	A
 >(
 // Specify any parameters you need here.
-They could be Refs, primitives, whatever!
+This is a function that returns a validator.
-): SyncValidator<T, P, V, R, A> // Strongly type the type of validator you'll be returning {
+): SyncValidator<T, P, V, R, A> // Explicitly type the validator you'll be returning {
 	// Return a validator function
 	return (